 Starting at the Minehead terminus you could take a ride on Englands longest preserved railway, most trains are hauled by steam engines.
 Why not stop off at one of the stations to take in the seaside towns and views or a stroll in the countryside starting at one station and finishing at another.
 West Somerset Railway

-A whole range of activities can be pursued, including kayaking, fishing, climbing, bird-watching and diving.
-Lynton & Lynmouth offers a number of independent shops and boutiques and a choice of pubs and excellent restaurants and a cinema rated the 5th best small cinema in England.
+A whole range of activities can be pursued within Exmoor, including kayaking, fishing, climbing, bird-watching and diving.
+Lynton & Lynmouth offers a number of independent shops and boutiques and a choice of pubs and excellent restaurants and the 5th best small cinema in England.

 At The Denes, we hold a broad range of information and literature about local attractions that our guests are very welcome to borrow.